-- 112. Petitioner is aware that several lawsuits were filed in the United States due to the defects associated with ABILIFY and due to the Respondents' conduct related thereto, as appears more fully from a copy of the U.S. Complaints, produced herein en liasse as Exhibit R-53; - 113.
-As a result of the Respondents' conduct, the Petitioner suffered damages including, but not limited to physical and mental/emotional injuries, including pain, suffering, anxiety (the very problem he was trying to resolve), fear, loss of quality and enjoyment of life, damage to or loss of reputation, extensive financial losses (including the loss of sentimental family jewelry pieces), loss of income, expenses relating to his treatment in the rehab centres, and the apportioned cost of ABILIFY; - 114.
-Petitioner's damages are a direct and proximate result of his use of the drug ABILIFY, Respondents' negligence and/or lack of adequate warnings, wrongful conduct, and the unreasonably dangerous and defective characteristics of the ABILIFY Products; - 115.
+- 112. Petitioner is aware that several lawsuits were filed in the United States due to the defects associated with ABILIFY and due to the Respondents' conduct related thereto, as appears more fully from a copy of the U.S. Complaints, produced herein en liasse as Exhibit R-53; - 112.1 On April 1, 2019, Dr. Evan Brahm, psychiatrist, wrote an expert report that concluded the following:

+While Mr. Scheer is a young male with a previous alcohol use problem and a family history of addiction (his father's alcohol use issues), he never manifested any problem with gambling prior to starting Abilify and in my opinion, the fact that he has had no craving to gamble and no problem prudently managing his finances for 2.5 years since discontinuing Abilify, without the need for further addiction treatment, strongly suggests that Abilify either solely caused his compulsive gambling or markedly exacerbated any potential for addictive or compulsive behaviour that he already had.
+His compulsive gambling from the end of 2013 to August 2016 coincides exactly with his taking Abilify and ceased quickly when he discontinued taking Abilify.

+Even acknowledging the known risk factors and, despite Mr. Scheer having those that I cite, the clinical evidence is that both prior to being on Abilify and since he stopped, until the present, he has not manifested any symptoms of pathological gambling and his capacity to stop gambling so quickly after discontinuing is demonstrative of Abilify being the cause of him having developed the Gambling Disorder (as defined in the DSM-5).
+In my opinion, there is no evidence of any likelihood that this would have occurred had he not taken Abilify.

+The whole as appears more fully from a copy of the Expert Report of Dr. Brahm dated April 1, 2018, produced herein as Exhibit R-74;

+112.2 In his Expert Report (Exhibit R-73), Dr. Dagher opined the following:

+The strongest evidence linking the medication to the gambling disorder in this case is the very strong time-locked relationship between the medication and the gambling urges.
+The description by Mr. Scheer of a spontaneous resolution of gambling urges following discontinuation of the medication is consistent with the medical literature and strongly supportive of a causal relationship between aripiprazole and gambling in this case;

+113. As a result of the Respondents' conduct, the Petitioner suffered damages including, but not limited to physical and mental/emotional injuries, including pain, suffering, anxiety (the very problem he was trying to resolve), fear

+(including fear of relapse), loss of quality and enjoyment of life, damage to or loss of reputation, extensive financial losses (including the loss of sentimental family jewelry pieces), loss of income, expenses relating to his treatment in the rehab centres, and the apportioned cost of ABILIFY;

+- 114. Petitioner's damages are a direct and proximate result of his use of the drug ABILIFY, Respondents' negligence and/or lack of adequate warnings, wrongful conduct, and the unreasonably dangerous and defective characteristics of ABILIFY; - 115.
 In consequence of the foregoing, the Petitioner is justified in claiming damages;

-III.
+VIII.
 FACTS GIVING RISE TO AN INDIVIDUAL ACTION BY EACH OF THE MEMBERS OF THE GROUP